HydroOSS/HydroDocs/docs/api/endpoints.md

 ## Resources

+!!! warning
+    Some responses are incomplete and could return more.
+This will be fixed in later revisions of the documentation.

 The main thing that the API serves is resources like server data.
 The full list includes servers, users, strikes, merits and giveaways.

 ### `GET` /api/v1/resources/servers/:id